kaelitcom/kaelit-docs/README.md

 - Summaries of consensus and parallel processing strategies.
 - Detailed roadmaps for upcoming development phases.

 **Confidential Note:** This document is intended solely for public demonstration.
-All core technical details are confidential and will only be disclosed under formal partnership agreements or NDA.
+All core technical details are confidential and will only be disclosed under formal partnership agreements.

 ---